Picture forest

 In simple terms, we could say that the planetary boundaries are a series of critical thresholds linked to the current major equilibrium on Earth.
 Below these thresholds, we remain within what these scientists call a "safe operating space for humanity".
 If, however, we go beyond these, we have to expect the worst given the overall balance will be disrupted.

-What exactly are these boundaries?
+What exactly are these planetary boundaries?

 Johan Rockström's team identified nine of these boundaries (or "biophysical thresholds").
 In each case, scientists specify a measurement unit used and provide a precise value beyond which they estimate there will be a tipping point moving us towards radical change.